dylanhu0/ARE/README.md

 # Description du projet

+[justify]
 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 Both kids who are bullied and who bully others may have serious, lasting problems.
 Bullying can take on many forms which are just as emotionally and psychologically damaging as physical intimidation and harassment.
 There are three general forms of bullying: Verbal bullying, Physical bullying and cyberbullying.
-Generally, people who are bullied have one or more risk factors like mental disorder, different race or ethnicity, different sexual orientation…
+Generally, people who are bullied have one or more risk factors like mental disorder, different race or ethnicity, different sexual orientation…[/justify]

 According to NSCS(National School Climate Survey) 35.3% of students with behavioral and emotional disorders, 25% of African-American students, 74.1% of LGBT students were all bullied.